Last week I publicly shared my cancer diagnosis. That was scary as fuck.

 My husband’s mum is gonna come stay with us while we go through this.
 So if you are the praying type, we just pray that the surgery will care for the issue and then it’s all blue skies and cupcakes from there on.

 In the meantime, life goes on.
 I did the laundry yesterday.
 Groceries will happen today.
 We will stop at this pond on the way and feed this pack of birds I have gotten to know.
 They don’t like healthy stuff, like oats and seeds so I have given in and feed them Cheerios.

 It’s not all beautiful tho, for sure.
 Yesterday the stress became so unbearable that all of my muscles from my hips to my knees were seizing up.
 I had to lay around with a heating pad for a while and then stretch them out.
 It felt like I had the flu.
-At the end of the day, I did this Restore & Rejuvenate yoga class.
-I am going to just do it every day for a while.
-See if I can cure some of the stress.
+At the end of the day, I did some yoga.
+I am going to do yoga every day, see if I can cure some of the stress.

 Beyond that, I have been reading, writing here, and managed to make it work every day.
 Work is a good distraction.
 All the love, videos, and photos of cute animals my friends have been sending on twitter and facebook are also helping.
 Thanks, my friends.

 (Photo of my feet in my Fight Like a Girl socks, next to my alley cat who has gotten real soft from living indoors with me.)